by Jorge Icaza (1906-1978)

 “Good.
 Take a seat.”

-“Our employee informed me over the phone that you have refused to sign off on my husband’s account.
+“Our clerk informed me over the phone that you have refused to sign off on my husband’s account.
 Why?
 Is it some kind of caprice?” asked Doña Francisca, taking advantage of the tax inspector’s notable disconcertedness.

 In response, the young man made a gesture indicating that he was not at fault.